GoogleCloudPlatform/core-solution-services/INSTALL.md

 We recommend starting from a brand new GCP project.
 Create a new GCP project at https://console.cloud.google.com/projectcreate

 ### Install gcloud
-[Install](https://cloud.google.com/sdk/docs/install) the gcloud command line tool.
+[Install](https://cloud.google.com/sdk/docs/install) the gcloud command line tool, if it is not already present in your dev environment.

 ### Enable Cloud Identity Platform